PaddlePaddle/docs/doc/fluid/user_guides/howto/training/single_node_en.rst

 Notes:

-1. The constructed function of :code:`ParallelExecutor` needs to be indicated  :code:`fluid.Program` which can not be modified at runtime.
-And the default value is :code:`fluid.default_main_program()` .
+1. The constructor of :code:`ParallelExecutor` needs to be set with :code:`fluid.Program` to be run which can not be modified at runtime.
+The default value is :code:`fluid.default_main_program()` .
 2. :code:`ParallelExecutor` should be indicated whether to use CUDA to train.
-In the mode of graphics card training, all graphics cards will be unavailable.Users can configure `CUDA_VISIBLE_DEVICES <http://www.acceleware.com/blog/cudavisibledevices-masking-gpus>`_ to adjust graphics cards that are being used.
+In the mode of graphics card training, all graphics cards will be occupied.
+Users can configure `CUDA_VISIBLE_DEVICES <http://www.acceleware.com/blog/cudavisibledevices-masking-gpus>`_ to change graphics cards that are being used.

 Advanced Usage
 ###############